Frequently Asked Questions

 3. Is FYP free of charge?

 If you are a member of any of the Chinese Annual Conference (CAC) churches, you may approach your Youth Ministry Coordinator for more information on the course fees if needed.
 Your full commitment to the programme is thus required.
-Participants from non-CAC churches and other denominations will need to pay a discounted fee of $800 for the 3-month programme.5

 4. How do I make payment?